lankylad/priority-expiry-cache/README.md

 A Priority Expiry Cache stores key-value entries.
 Associated with each entry is an Expire Time and a Priority.

 The Priority Expiry Cache has an `evict` operation.
 Any expired entries are removed from the cache.
-If there are no expired entries then entry with the lowest priority.
+If there are no expired entries then entry with the lowest priority is removed.
 If there are multiple entries with the lowest priority, then the least recently used of those entries is removed.

 ## Usage
 ```python